open-telemetry/opentelemetry-specification/specification/performance-benchmark.md

 exporter.
 The benchmark should create an OTLP receiver which listens on the exporting target in the same process, responds with success immediately and drops the data, so it does not incur significant CPU overhead on the measured result.
-Because the benchmark doesn't include user processing logic, the total CPU consumption of benchmark program could be considered as approximation of SDK's CPU consumption.
+Because the benchmark does not include user processing logic, the total CPU consumption of benchmark program could be considered as approximation of SDK's CPU consumption.
 The total running time for one test iteration is suggested to be 15 seconds.
 The